Home for Global Students

 What are the Best On-Campus Accommodations at University of Oxford?

-The best on-campus student halls at the University of Oxford include Kellogg College, St Catherine’s College and St Anne’s College.
+The best on-campus student accommodation at University of Oxford include Kellogg College, St Catherine’s College and St Anne’s College.
 Living directly within the college grounds offers a highly practical daily routine for first-year students who require immediate access to dining halls and central university facilities.

-Kellogg College is often considered one of the most appealing accommodation options at the University of Oxford, particularly for postgraduate students.
-It combines modern purpose-built rooms with elegant Victorian villas, all set in the quiet residential area of North Oxford.
+Kellogg College is one of the most appealing on-campus accommodations at the University of Oxford, particularly for postgraduates.
+It combines modern rooms with Victorian villas in quiet North Oxford.

 • Location: Kellogg College is in the leafy Norham Manor area, close to North Parade.

-• Graduate-Only Community: As a graduate-only college, Kellogg brings together a diverse and mature academic community.
-It encourages open discussion and collaboration between students from different academic backgrounds, creating a strong intellectual environment.
+• Graduate-Only Community: As a graduate-only college, Kellogg fosters a diverse and mature academic community that encourages cross-disciplinary discussion and collaboration.

-• Suit for: It is uniquely designed for mature (21+), postgraduate, and part-time students who require a quiet and highly accessible living environment .
+• Ideal For: It is uniquely designed for mature (21+), postgraduate, and part-time students who require a quiet and highly accessible living environment.

 St Catherine’s College

-St Catherine’s College is a top friendly college at Oxford University.
-It offers guaranteed student accommodation and a welcoming community.
+St Catherine’s College is one of the most welcoming colleges at Oxford University.
 It offers a rare balance between Oxford tradition and contemporary student living, all within walking distance of the city centre.

 • Location: It is about a 15-minute walk from Oxford city centre, offering easy access to shops, cafés, and cultural sites while maintaining a calm, green riverside setting ideal for study and relaxation.

-• Suit for: It is best suited for students who want purpose-built, highly accessible, and modern living spaces within a relaxed and friendly community.
+• Ideal For: It is best suited for students who want purpose-built, highly accessible, and modern living spaces within a relaxed and friendly community.

 St Anne’s College